touzet/pampa/README.md

 The program provides an optional feature to include taxonomic information in species identification.
 In this scenario, you can either provide a taxonomy file or utilize a pre-defined taxonomy file available in the Taxonomy directory.
 Instructions for constructing your own taxonomy file are detailed in the  [Taxonomy](#Taxonomy) section.

 When this option is invoked, the software will indicate, for each spectrum, the taxonomic resolution of the assignment.
 This is computed as the largest clade of the taxonomy that is compatible with the prediction.

+### Neighbouring (-n and -a)

+**[optional]**  By default, PAMPA identifies the species with the highest number of marker peptides.
+The -n option allows to obtain also near-optimal solutions.
+For that, you can set the suboptimality range as a percentage from 0 to 100, with the default being 100 (corresponding to solutions with the highest number of marker peptides).
+For example, if the optimal solutions has 11 marker peptides, '-n 80' will provide solutions with 9 markers or more.

+The '-a' option is linked to the '-n' option and modifies it behavior.
+When the '-n' option is used alone, it generates only near-optimal solutions that are not included in any other solution.
+However, when used together with '-n,' the '-a' option makes the program to compute all solutions, even those that are included in other solutions.

 ## PAMPA CRAFT